 Klonopin withdrawal is similar to withdrawal symptoms associated with other benzodiazepine drugs, such as Xanax and Valium.
 Without support or medical assistance, Klonopin withdrawal may result in a number of dangerous side-effects, including:

 - Psychotic reactions1

 The last two symptoms — seizures and psychotic reactions — are particularly dangerous, and may lead to greater health risks and a strong temptation to use Klonopin again.
 These more severe symptoms can become life-threatening.

-In a formal treatment program, however, people can usually limit their symptoms to the realm of being uncomfortable.
-They might feel a little anxious and nervous, for example, and sleep might be hard to come by.
+Formal rehab treatment programs help ease the discomfort and dangers of Klonopin withdrawal.
+Patients may feel a little anxious and nervous, for example, and sleep might be hard to come by during detox.
 They might also feel slightly jittery and restless, but they will also benefit from a safer, healthier detox process.

 It’s reasonable for people to be worried when they enter a detox program for Klonopin.
 It’s important to remember that the medical professionals who run these programs have the expertise required to ensure that things run smoothly.
 With this kind of help, there’s no need to be afraid.

 If you’d like to get started on a healthy Klonopin withdrawal process, please call us at 706-914-2327.
 Our recovery professionals can answer your questions and help you or your family find healing today.